 Ideally, the perfect adhesive curing system would offer these benefits:

 - Create a high-quality bond in seconds

-- Be flexible enough to handle any curing profile (that is, apply just the right amount of heat at just the right time to minimize cure time and maximize the bond quality)
+- Be flexible enough to handle any curing profile (that is, apply just the right amount of heat at just the right time to minimise cure time and maximise the bond quality)